Story: Wairarapa places

 Page 6 – Greytown

-Township 15 km north-east of Featherston on the Waiohine River terraces, with a 2006 population of 2,001.
-Crammed with cafés, boutiques, homestays, hotels, and antique shops, Greytown has recently become Wairarapa’s wealthiest and most fashionable town.
+Township 15 km north-east of Featherston on the Waiohine River terraces, with a 2013 population of 2,199.
+Crammed with cafés, boutiques, homestays, hotels, and antique shops, Greytown has become Wairarapa’s wealthiest and most fashionable town.
 It is also the oldest, with New Zealand’s most complete main street of wooden Victorian buildings.

 Greytown remains an important rural servicing centre, with light engineering, pip-fruit and timber processing industries.